Table of contents

 Children under 13 are not allowed to use Pinterest.
 If you are based in the EEA you may only use Pinterest if you are over the age at which you can provide consent to data processing under the laws of your country.
 If you are a parent and you learn that your child is using Pinterest and you don't want them to, please contact us.

 - Have your information corrected or deleted.
 You can update your information in your profile or delete your data by closing your account.
-If you have problems updating the information or closing your account, contact us.

 - Object to us processing your information.
 You can ask us to stop using your information, including when we use your information to send you marketing emails or push notifications.
 If you opt out of receiving marketing messages from us, we may still send you updates about your account, such as when someone comments on one of your Pins.